-- All intentions to tender must be notified to the Procurement Team, where it will be logged before any formal documentation, supplier contact or advertisement has commenced. - Once a contract has been awarded, whether following a tender process or not, the details of that contract must be notified to the Procurement Team and these details will be recorded on the Council's Contracts Database.
+- All intentions to tender must be notified to the Procurement Team, where it will be logged before any formal documentation, supplier contact or advertisement has commenced in line with the Public Contract Regulations 2015. - Once a contract has been awarded, whether following a tender process or not, the details of that contract must be notified to the Procurement Team and these details will be recorded on the Council's Contracts Database and Transparency Register.